jrblevin/deft/README.md

 `deft`.
 Alternatively, you can configure them in your `.emacs`
 file:

-    (setq deft-extensions '("txt" "tex" "org"))
+    (setq deft-extensions '("txt" "tex" "org")
     (setq deft-directory "~/Dropbox/notes"))

 The first element of `deft-extensions` (or in Lisp parlance, the car) is the default extension used to create new files.

 By default, Deft only searches for files in `deft-directory` but not in any subdirectories.
-Set `deft-recursive` to a non-nil value to enable recursive searching for files in subdirectories:
+All files in `deft-directory` with one of the specified extensions will be included except for those matching `deft-ignore-file-regexp`.
+Set `deft-recursive` to a non-nil value to enable searching for files in subdirectories (those not matching `deft-recursive-ignore-dir-regexp`):

     (setq deft-recursive t)